 If you're looking for temporary cover for a longer period than the cooling-off period can provide, check out our guide to short-term car insurance.
 This can help you sort through the options for obtaining cover that lasts less than a year, including:

 - Choosing a pay-as-you-drive car insurance policy

-- Paying premiums in instalments and then cancelling cover when you no longer need it
+- Paying premiums in monthly instalments and cancelling when you no longer need it

-- Adding an extra driver to an existing car insurance policy
+- Adding an extra driver to an existing insurance policy